 - Chartered, air-conditioned coach transportation with experienced driver for eleven days

-- Round-trip ferry tickets to the islands of Corfu and Paxos
+- Round-trip ferry tickets to the island of Corfu

 - Tour of the islands by bus as per itinerary with a local guide

 - Folk dancing demonstration and lessons in Olympia

 - Gratuities for bus drivers and guides